search

 Maurice Bancsi

 Based in the Netherlands, Maurice has over 27 years’ experience in the pharmaceutical and biotech industry, mainly supporting pre-approval drugs and biologics for oncology, pulmonary and cardiovascular indications, with extensive experience in developing regulatory strategies, leading cross-functional teams in health authority interactions (Scientific Advice, both on national and EU level) regulatory intelligence and applications including document development to support applications such as MAAs, CTAs, EU & US Orphan Drug Applications, PIPs, iPSPs, IND Annual Reports and DSURs.
+He holds a Master’s degree in Medical Biology from the University of Utrecht and a Doctorate in Medicines from the University of Leiden, Netherlands.

 Read More